ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 The first step in scaling a system is to define the system's loads parameters (eg. requests, read to write ratio, etc.)

-Throughput is usually the most important metric in batch processing systems, while *response time* is the most important metrics for online systems.
+Throughput is the most important metric in batch processing systems, while *response time* is the most important metrics for online systems.

 A common performance metric is percentile, where `Xth percentile = Y ms` means that `X%` of the requests will perform better than `Y ms`.
 It's important to optimize for a high percentile, as customers with slowest requests often have the most data (eg. purchases).
 However, over optimizing (eg. 99.999th) might be too expensive.